jackfood/Autosubtitle/README.md

 ## Fully Portable, Offline, running on CPU
 V1.05 (With FFmpeg and packages installed)

 This application provides a user-friendly graphical interface for automatically generating high-quality SRT subtitle files from video files.
-It leverages the power of OpenAI's cutting-edge Whisper model for transcription and translation, and includes all necessary components (Python environment, packages, and FFmpeg) for portability and ease of use.
+It leverages the power of cutting-edge Whisper model for transcription and translation, and includes all necessary components (Python environment, packages, and FFmpeg) for portability and ease of use.

 ## Overview